Learn about how to use our real-time satellite trackers in this video

 NOAA’s most sophisticated Geostationary Operational Environmental Satellites (GOES), known as the GOES-R Series, provide advanced imagery and atmospheric measurements of Earth’s Western Hemisphere, real-time mapping of lightning activity, and improved monitoring of solar activity and space weather.

 The first satellite in the series, GOES-R, now known as GOES-16, was launched in 2016 and is currently operational as NOAA’s GOES East satellite.
-GOES-S has joined GOES-16 in orbit as GOES-17 and will become operational as GOES West in late 2018.
+In 2018, NOAA launched the second satellite in the series, GOES-S, which joined GOES-16 in orbit as GOES-17.
+GOES-17 became operational as GOES West in February 2019.

-Together, GOES-16 and GOES-17 will watch over the Western Hemisphere from the west coast of Africa all the way to New Zealand, orbiting the Earth from about 22,300 miles away.
+Together, GOES East and GOES West provide coverage of the Western Hemisphere and most of the Pacific Ocean, from the west coast of Africa all the way to New Zealand.
+Each satellite orbits the Earth from about 22,200 miles away.